Children among 29 survivors as plane crash kills 38 in Kazakhstan

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-An international investigation has begun into how an Embraer 190 passenger jet with 67 people onboard crashed on the Caspian Sea coast of Kazakhstan, killing 38 people but leaving 29 survivors
+An international investigation has begun into how an Embraer 190 passenger jet with 67 people onboard crashed in Kazakhstan, killing 38 people but leaving 29 survivors

-Azerbaijan Airlines flight J28243, which had been flying from Baku to Grozny, the capital of Russia‘s Chechnya, crash-landed instead at the airport of the Kazakh city of Aktau.
+Azerbaijan Airlines flight J28243, which had been flying from Baku to Grozny, the capital of Russia‘s Chechnya, crash-landed instead at Aktau airport.

 Unverified video footage of the crash showed the aircraft descending – apparently with control problems – and hitting the ground where it burst into flames.

-Children were among the survivors being treated at a nearby hospital, Azeri authorities said in a statement.
+Children were among the survivors being treated at a nearby hospital, authorities said in a statement.

 Some of the videos posted on social media showed survivors dragging fellow passengers away from the wreckage.

+The news agency quoted Richard Aboulafia, an analyst at consultancy AeroDynamic Advisory, who also raised doubt over a bird strike.

+“You can lose control of the plane, but you don’t fly wildly off course as a consequence,” he said.

-Azeri president Ilham Aliyev said that it was too soon to speculate on the reasons behind the crash, but said bad weather in Grozny had forced the flight to divert.
+However, Azeri president Ilham Aliyev said that it was too soon to speculate on the reasons behind the crash, and said bad weather in Grozny had forced the flight to divert.

-“The information provided to me is that the plane changed its course between Baku and Grozny due to worsening weather conditions and headed to Aktau airport, where it crashed upon landing,” he said.
+Mr Aliyev said: “The information provided to me is that the plane changed its course between Baku and Grozny due to worsening weather conditions and headed to Aktau airport, where it crashed upon landing.”

-Commercial aviation-tracking websites monitored the flight as it flew north on its scheduled route along the west coast of the sea before its flight path was no longer recorded.
-It then reappeared on the opposite, east coast, where it circled near Aktau airport before crashing into the beach.
+Commercial aviation-tracking websites monitored the flight as it flew north on its scheduled route along the west coast before it disappeared.
+It then reappeared on the east coast, where it circled near Aktau airport before crashing into the beach.

 “We deeply sympathise with those who lost their relatives and friends in this plane crash and wish a speedy recovery to all those who managed to survive.”